Seamless Multimodal Transportation Scheduling: State-Space Decomposition

 \section{State-Space Decomposition}

-In this section we discuss a mechanism for modeling the ILMTP-SD through \emph{decision diagram decomposition} \citep{BerCir16,BerCir17}, which relates to \emph{state-space decompositions} using dynamic programming \citep{Bertsekas1999,Bertsekas2012}.
-In particular, we show how one can model every possible single-destination CV trip through a compact \emph{decision diagram}.
-We then describe how the diagrams can be concurrently optimized over through a network-flow reformulation with channeling constraints, which provides a novel and computationally advantageous remodeling of the ILMTP-SD.
-This decision diagram-based approach relies on the structural property of optimal solutions presented in \S~\ref{sec:solnStructure}.

-In particular, Section~\ref{sec:BDDgeneration} describes how such a collection of decision diagrams can be efficiently constructed, Section~\ref{sec:BDDexample} provides a small illustrative example, and Section~\ref{sec:NFR} shows how to jointly use these diagrams to find an optimal solution for the problem.
+In this section we discuss the modeling of the ILMTP-SD through \emph{decision diagram (DD) decomposition} \citep{BerCir16,BerCir17}, which relates to \emph{state-space decompositions} using dynamic programming \citep{Bertsekas1999,Bertsekas2012}.
+In particular, we show how one can model every possible single-destination CV trip through a compact DD.
+We then describe how the DDs can be concurrently optimized over through a network-flow reformulation with channeling constraints, which provides a novel and computationally advantageous remodeling of the ILMTP-SD relying on the structural property in Theorem~\ref{prop:optSolutionStructure}.
+Section~\ref{sec:BDDgeneration} describes how such a collection of DDs can be efficiently constructed, and Section~\ref{sec:NFR} shows how to jointly use the constructed DDs to find an optimal solution for the problem.